RIAPS/riaps-integration/riaps-x86runtime/README.md

 - If you want to use your own private ssh keys to make things more secure, copy your rsa ssh key pair (.pub and .key) into this directory.
 Otherwise, a default set of keys will be utilized.

 - Then issue the command from the file folder with the vagrant information (unzipped in the previous step).
 This command will run a script in the command line window to setup the Virtual Machine for the RIAPS platform.
+The 'tee' with a filename allows you to record the installation process.
+If you have any issues during installation, this is a good file to send with your questions.

     ```
-    vagrant up
+    vagrant up | tee install-vm.log
     ```

 - When asked which network interface to use, pick the most appropriate to your system configuration.